 You should take 529 plan distributions during the same year you paid for the qualified expenses.
 For example, do not include second-semester tuition expenses that you paid for in December of the previous year.

-Towards year-end, 529 account owners should determine exactly how much was spent on qualified expenses during the year and make the appropriate “catch-up” distribution from the 529 plan.
+Towards year-end, 529 account owners should determine how much was spent on qualified expenses during the year and make the appropriate “catch-up” distribution from the 529 plan.
 As part of this process, determine if the AOTC is maximized by paying second-semester college bills in December versus January.

 Step 3: Decide Which 529 Plan Account to Withdraw From